Basic Facts

 • Multiple Sleep Latency Test (MSLT) -- MSLT is a daytime study, which involves a series of naps, to assess sleepiness during the day.
 The equipment used in an MSLT study is less extensive than a nighttime study.

-Cognitive behavioral therapy, which focuses on developing habits that promote a healthy pattern of sleep, is often a first line of treatment for insomnia.
-This treatment for insomnia often includes:
+Cognitive behavioral therapy, focuses on developing habits that promote a healthy pattern of sleep, is often a first line of treatment for insomnia.

 • Relaxation training – These techniques, which help to calm the body and induce sleep, may include breathing exercises, mindfulness skills, meditation practices, and guided imagery.

-Medical treatments for insomnia include over-the-counter sleep aids, prescription sleeping pills, antidepressants, and melatonin.
-Determining which medication may be best depends on insomnia symptoms and many different health factors; it’s important to consult with a physician about the use of sleep aids.
+Medications including over-the-counter sleep aids, prescription sleeping pills, antidepressants, and melatonin.
+Determining which medication may be best depends on insomnia symptoms and many different health factors; it’s important to consult with a healthcare provider about the use of sleep aids.

 Meet the Sleep Center Specialists: